 Section 6.1 Who pays an extra Part D amount because of income?
-The paye an extra r are b amount becauce of meenter.

 Most people pay a standard monthly Part D premium.
 However, some people pay an extra amount because of their yearly income.
 In 2019, if your income is \$85,000 or above for an individual (or married individuals filing separately) or \$170,000 or above for married couples, you must pay an extra amount directly to the government for your Medicare Part D coverage.
 These amounts may change for the 2020 plan year.
 Please see Section 7 for more information.